qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

 --------------------------------------------------------------------------------------

 To create the :class:`.DynamicsBackend`, first specify a :class:`.Solver` instance using the model details.
-For the model we will use a 2 qubit transmon model, with Hamiltonian:
+Note that the choice of model depends on the type of device you wish to simulate.
+Here, we will use a :math:`2` qubit fixed-frequency transmon model with fixed coupling, with the following Hamiltonian (see the `Qiskit Textbook page on Circuit Quantum Electrodynamics
+<https://qiskit.org/textbook/ch-quantum-hardware/cQED-JC-SW.html>`_ for details on how transmon
+Hamiltonians are derived):

 .. math::